scijava/scyjava/README.md

         with Maven, or the JAR manifest's Specification-Version value if it exists.

         See org.scijava.VersionUtils.getVersion(Class) for further details.

+    is_arraylike(arr)
+        Return True iff the object is arraylike: possessing .shape, .dtype, .__array__, and .ndim attributes.

+        :param arr: The object to check for arraylike properties
+        :return: True iff the object is arraylike

     is_awt_initialized()
         Return true iff the AWT subsystem has been initialized.